0install/docs/docs/comparison.md

 [AppImage](https://appimage.org/) is a system for packaging Linux applications into self-contained, single-file executables.
 Some differences between this and Zero Install:

-- All dependencies are bundled into a single file and can therefore not be shared between apps.
+- All dependencies that cannot reasonably be expected to come with all target systems (Linux distributions) in their default installation ("base system") are bundled into a single file and can therefore not be shared between apps.
-- Automatic updating is implemented by an [additional tool](https://github.com/AppImage/AppImageUpdate) and only supported for some packages.
+- Automatic updating is implemented by an [additional tool](https://github.com/AppImage/AppImageUpdate) and only supported for AppImages that contain the required metadata.
 However, unlike Zero Install, it supports delta updates.
 - Only supports Linux.

 For projects that do not provide official cross-distribution builds, AppImages are actually good candidates for being published via Zero Install.
 They can easily be referenced using the `<file>` [retrieval method](specifications/feed.md#retrieval-methods) with `executable='true'`.